-- Interpret and produce property surveys. - Interpret and produce structural drawings and details. - Plan building renovation projects. - Organize and run an independent construction business. - Interpret architectural and construction drawings and documents, demonstrating knowledge of various building materials and methods and related building technologies. - Utilize computer systems for project planning and management and to produce estimates of probable construction cost, including analysis of costs and benefits. - Investigate and resolve problems in construction planning, scheduling and management. - Provide leadership in creating and maintaining a safe working environment.
+- Interpret and produce architectural and structural drawings and documents, demonstrating knowledge of various building materials and related building technologies. - Describe building methods, construction planning, scheduling and management. - Explain how to provide leadership and create & maintain a safe working environment. - Utilize computer systems for project planning and management and to produce estimates of probable construction cost, including analysis of costs and benefits.